OSN

-OSN (Orbit Showtime Network) is a media and entertainment company based in the Middle East and North Africa (MENA) region, with its headquarters in Dubai.
-The company was formed in 2009 through the merger of Orbit Communications Company and Showtime Arabia.
-OSN offers both a direct-broadcast satellite service, known as OSN TV, and a video streaming service, OSN+.
+OSN (formerly Orbit Showtime Network) is a media and entertainment company based in the Middle East and North Africa (MENA) region, headquartered in Dubai, United Arab Emirates.
+Formed in 2009 through the merger of Orbit Communications Company and Showtime Arabia, the company provides a direct-broadcast satellite service, OSNtv, and a video streaming service, OSN+.
 The company is owned and operated by Panther Media Group, a holding company registered in the Dubai International Financial Centre (DIFC).
-Its primary shareholders are the KIPCO (Kuwait Projects Company) and the Saudi Arabian-based Mawarid Group.
+Panther Media Group is a joint venture between Kuwait Projects Company (KIPCO) and the Saudi Arabian-based Mawarid Group.

 History

-OSN was established in 2009 by the merger of two of the region's largest pay-TV operators: Showtime Arabia and Orbit Communications Company.
+OSN was established on 12 July 2009 following the merger of two of the MENA region's largest pay-TV operators: Showtime Arabia and Orbit Communications Company.

-OSN announced in November 2023 that it would merge its streaming service, OSN+, with Anghami Inc., the leading music and entertainment streaming platform in the MENA region.
-The transaction, which was completed in April 2024, resulted in OSN Group becoming the majority shareholder in Anghami with a 55.45% stake.
+In November 2023, OSN announced a merger between its streaming service, OSN+, and the music streaming platform Anghami.
+Completed in April 2024, the transaction resulted in OSN Group taking a 55.45% majority stake in Anghami.
 The deal valued OSN+ at $365 million and Anghami at $139 million.
-Elie Habib, a co-founder of Anghami, was appointed as the CEO of the combined entity.
-The merger created a comprehensive entertainment platform with over 120 million registered users, combining OSN+'s library of 18,000 hours of video content with Anghami's catalog of over 100 million songs and podcasts.
+Elie Habib, Anghami's co-founder, was appointed CEO of the combined entity, which consolidated over 120 million registered users, 18,000 hours of video content, and 100 million audio tracks.

 On 24 March 2025, Warner Bros.
-Discovery made a minority investment in OSN's subsidiary, OSN Streaming Ltd. This deepened the long-standing content partnership between the two companies, where OSN serves as the exclusive regional distributor for HBO and other WBD content.
+Discovery acquired a minority stake in OSN's streaming subsidiary, further expanding the long-standing content partnership that makes OSN the exclusive regional distributor for HBO and other Warner Bros.
+Discovery properties.

-In May 2025, OSN partnered with the advertising technology company Magnite to launch addressable advertising across its satellite and video-on-demand services.
-This allows for targeted ads to be delivered to OSN's set-top boxes, a first for the company and a significant development in the region's television advertising market.